clipperhouse/netlify/content/courtesy-to-be-wrong.md

 When an idea is falsifiable, it means we can bring evidence to bear.
 In turn, visible evidence allows others in the organization to contribute – to analyze, criticize, and refine.
 The harder an idea is to pin down, the harder it is to collaborate on.

-So much of an organization’s success is ‘compounding interest’ – we improve by a few %, absorb lessons, and repeat.
 The best organizations aim for falsifiable outcomes first, and positive outcomes second.

 ### Divisive is informative